zakilur/helm-charts/docs/Getting Started.md

 ### AWS

-AWS is used for configuring Grey Matter Data.
-If GM Data does not have valid S3 credentials, it will not be able to write or read any data.
+AWS is used for configuring gm-data.
+If valid AWS credentials are not provided, it will not be able to read or write any data.

 Make sure you have an:

 - Account access key
 - Secret key
-- Ability to create a s3 bucket
+- Ability to create an S3 bucket
 - OR Access to an existing bucket (e.g. `decipher-quickstart-helm`)

-### Docker Credentials
+### Docker

-You need valid Docker credentials which have access to the Decipher repository in order to pull all the Grey Matter images.
+You need valid Docker credentials which have access to the Decipher repository in order to pull Grey Matter images.

-- The URL of the docker registry containing GM images
+- The URL of the docker registry containing Grey Matter images (e.g. `docker.production.deciphernow.com`)
 - Access to the images in that registry
 - Account Email
 - Account Username/pass